Continuing professional development

 Continuing eduction in History takes place within a wider portfolio of adult education opportunities in the School of Humanities, the more history-orientated of which are also listed below.
 Details of the full range can be found here.

+Due to the Covid-19 pandemic this year’s school is taking place online, but it will maintain much of its usual structure.
 The school is taught in several small groups, but these are not in sessions at which students just listen to tutors and make notes.
-Rather, the emphasis is very much on learning the skills in reading and transcribing documents, and so involves a lot of active participation.

 If you have any queries, please contact the summer school director, Andrew Sargent, at: firstname.lastname@example.org